-Thanks to movies, and TV shows people are to believe that our will is our final words before we perish, a note, or a video.
+Thanks to movies, and TV shows people are to believe that our will is our final words, a note, or a video.

 What makes a will valid?
 What exactly is a will?
 For many states, there are requirements that must be met before it can be valid.